Claim: Photograph shows a kayaker being trailed by a Great White shark.

 Hello I received this photo today, supposedly taken off Capetown, can you verify it please??

 The image above displays, according to its caption, a kayaker "sitting in a 3.8-metre sea kayak and watching a four-metre great white approach."
-This photograph is genuine and was taken from a September 2005Africa Geographicarticle titled "Shark Detectives," about researchers studying Great White sharks off the coast of South Africa.
-As the article described the circumstances under which this picture was snapped:
+This photograph is genuine and was taken from a September 2005Africa Geographicarticle titled "Shark Detectives," about researchers studying Great White sharks off the coast of South Africa, that described the circumstances under which this picture was snapped:

 Sitting in a 3.8-metre sea kayak and watching a four-metre great white approach you is a fairly tense experience.
 Although we had extensively tested the sharks' reactions to an empty kayak and had observed no signs of aggression, this gave us little comfort as we eyed a great white heading straight for us, albeit slowly.
 Just a metre or so from the craft it veered off, circled and slowly approached from behind.
 It did this several times, occasionally lifting its head out of the water to get a better look.
 Then it lost interest, and as it continued on its way we were able to follow a short distance behind.
 Once we'd come to terms with having nothing between ourselves and a four-metre shark except a thin layer of plastic, our kayak made an ideal research platform for observing great white behaviour in shallow water.
 Its advantages are twofold: it is inconspicuous and appears not to cause the sharks to alter their behaviour for long, and it allows us to watch them in a natural situation, as it is not necessary to attract them to us with food.